joby-lol/php-tid/README.md

 - **Human scale**: Designed for applications where IDs might be seen, shared, or even typed by humans
 - **Simplicity**: No external dependencies or complex setup
-- **Lightweight**: Minimal overhead and easy integration
+- **Lightweight**: Minimal overhead and easy integration (it's just an integer!)
-- **Chronological**: Natural time-based ordering, with options to keep varying amounts of precision hidden
+- **Chronological**: Natural time-based ordering in both integer and string representations

 ## Installation